New York Theft Crime Attorney

 What is a Theft Crime?

 Theft crimes are broad in scope and appear in a variety of situations.
 Cases of theft are sometimes referred to as “larceny.”
-While property theft is often the first that comes to mind, the phrase theft crime also includes less obvious forms of stealing such as embezzlement and identity theft.
+While property theft is often the first that comes to mind, the phrase “theft crime” also includes less obvious forms of stealing such as embezzlement and identity theft.

 The Gallucci Law Firm handles all types of theft crimes in New York and New Jersey.
-Learn more below about some of the most common forms of theft crimes that our lawyers handle on a daily basis.

-Types of theft crimes include shoplifting or petty theft, grand theft, burglary, robbery, auto theft, larceny, and identify theft.
+Learn more below about some of the most common forms of theft crimes, including shoplifting or petty theft, grand theft, burglary, robbery, auto theft, larceny, and identity theft.

-Grand Larceny is taking another person’s property that does not belong to you that is of relatively high value, which varies by state.
+Grand larceny is taking another person’s property that does not belong to you that is of relatively high value, which varies by state.
 Grand larceny is often categorized as a felony.

-Robbery is forcibly taking property from a person using force or the threat of force.
-This often results in harsher sentencing and may be charged with additional assault or even manslaughter charges.
+Robbery is defined as taking property from a person using force or the threat of force.
+This often results in harsher sentencing and may include additional assault or even manslaughter charges.

-Shoplifting is theft, however instead of taking something without consent from a person, one is intentionally taking items from a retail establishment without consent.
+Shoplifting is theft; however, instead of taking something without consent from a person, one is intentionally taking items from a retail establishment without consent.
 Penalties can depend on the value of the merchandise taken.

-The theft or attempted theft of an automobile without the consent of the owner.
+Auto-theft is theft or attempted theft of an automobile without the consent of the owner.
 Car thefts are a major contributor to annual property losses in the United States.

 While most of the aforementioned crimes are considered serious offenses, the monetary value of the amount stolen ultimately determines the severity of the charge.
 For identity theft, this can also mean reputational damages.
 Criminal history and any aggravating or mitigating factors can also affect the theft charge.
 Offenders found guilty of misdemeanor thefts usually experience minor fines or court-ordered probation.
 Jail time of up to one year may occur but is highly unlikely for misdemeanor convictions.
 Felony convictions, however, are much more serious and often include fines up to $100,000 and significant jail time.

-If you need immediate legal counsel in New York or New Jersey related to a theft crime or any other criminal offense, please contact The Gallucci Law Firm to schedule a free consultation.
+If you need immediate legal counsel in New York or New Jersey related to a theft crime or any other criminal offense, please contact The Gallucci Law Firm to schedule a free consultation today.
 We have experience handling theft crime cases and can help you fight these charges.
 Mario Gallucci brings over 30 years of experience to each case he takes on, and he vows to protect his clients’ principles and integrity through each step of the legal process.
 We’ll review your case and determine a plan of action to help give you the best defense possible.
 Contact us to get started today.